 These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will continue to realize its assets and discharge its obligations and commitments in the normal course of operations.
-At December 31, 2017, the Company is in the research stage, has accumulated losses of \$30,790,017 since its inception and expects to incur further losses in the development of its business.
-The Company incurred a consolidated net loss of \$6,014,330 during the year ended December 31, 2017 and, as of that date, the Company's consolidated current liabilities exceeded its total assets by \$319,997.
+At December 31, 2018, the Company is in the research stage, has accumulated losses of \$33,559,097 since its inception and expects to incur further losses in the development of its business.
+The Company incurred a consolidated net loss of \$2,769,080 during the year ended December 31, 2018.
 The Company will require additional funding to continue its research and development activities which may not be available, or available on acceptable terms.
-This casts substantial doubt about the Company's ability to continue as a going concern.
+This will result in material uncertainties which casts substantial doubt about the Company's ability to continue as a going concern.